apache/drill/_docs/configure-drill/configuration-options/010-configuration-options-introduction.md

 ---
 title: "Configuration Options Introduction"
-date: 2016-10-03 21:19:26 UTC
+date: 2016-10-03 21:28:32 UTC
 parent: "Configuration Options"
 ---

 Drill provides many configuration options that you can enable, disable, or modify.
 Modifying certain configuration options can impact Drill performance.
 Many of the configuration options reside in the `drill-env.sh` script and the `drill-override.conf` configuration file located in the `$DRILL_HOME/conf` directory.
 Drill loads these files from `/etc/drill/conf`, if it exists.
 Otherwise, Drill loads the files from the `$DRILL_HOME/conf` directory.

 {% include startnote.html %}As of Drill 1.8, most of the system options listed below are set in `$DRILL_HOME/conf/drill-override.conf`.
 Settings controlled through environment variables reside in `$DRILL_HOME/bin/drill-config.sh`.
 You can create an entry in `$DRILL_HOME/conf/drill-env.sh` to override many of the settings in `drill-config.sh`.
-See ["Configuration and Launch Script Changes"]({{site.baseurl}}/docs/apache-drill-1-8-0-release-notes/#configuration-and-launch-script-changes) in the Drill 1.8 release notes. {% include endnote.html %}
+See [Configuration and Launch Script Changes]({{site.baseurl}}/docs/apache-drill-1-8-0-release-notes/#configuration-and-launch-script-changes) in the Drill 1.8 release notes.{% include endnote.html %}

 The sys.options table contains information about system and session options.
 The sys.boot table contains information about Drill start-up options.
 The section, ["Start-up Options"]({{site.baseurl}}/docs/start-up-options), covers how to configure and view key boot options.
 The following table lists the system options in alphabetical order and provides a brief description of supported options.